FALLING SANDS VIADUCT

-COVID-19 UPDATE - The Severn Valley Railway is currently closed with a planned reopening on the 1st August 2020.
+COVID-19 UPDATE - The Severn Valley Railway is now open for booked itinerary trips only.
+More information on services and booking is available on the SVR website.
+An exhibition on the history of Falling Sands Viaduct is now open at The Engine House.
 Phase 1 of the Falling Sands Viaduct restoration project was completed in March 2020, prior to lockdown.
-We are now back and working on site on Phase 2, in line with government guidelines.
-An exhibition on the history of Falling Sands Viaduct will be open at The Engine House from 1st August.
+We are working on site on Phase 2, in line with government guidelines.

 Whilst all community and visitor activities have been postponed, as have the exhibitions, we look forward to them restarting once it is safe to do so.
 The safety of our volunteers, visitors and staff is of the upmost importance to us.